 Fig. 2.
-Infestation rates of fungal species on improved seeds
+Dynamics of Fungal Species infestation rates on Improved seeds

-CCS :Commercial Chili Seed, CTS : Commercial Tomato Seed, CPS : Commercial Pepper Seed, CES : Commercial Eggplant Seed.
+CCS :Commercial Chili Seeds, CTS : Commercial Tomato Seeds, CPS : Commercial Pepper Seeds, CES : Commercial Eggplant Seeds.

-Given the significance of Fusarium on all the analyzed seeds, even after disinfection, and its negative impact on the resulting plant health, a thorough characterization of this pathogen was carried out.
+Given the significance of Fusarium sp. on all the analyzed seeds, even after disinfection, and its negative impact on the resulting plant health create a huge concer, a thorough characterization of this pathogen was carried out.

 3.1.3 Morphological Characteristics